Cape Town To Cairo (23 Weeks) Nile Trans

 The words 'Cairo to Cape Town' conjure up images of African expeditions from days of old.
 Even today there are a multitude of challenges that this vast continent can throw at you.
 Desert, river, & mountain crossings are inter-twined with stunning National Parks & some of the best adrenaline fuelled activities & playgrounds in the world.
 This is a trip that will linger in your memory long after completion.

 Note: This is a our new itinerary operating on this route starting from 2025.
 We now include Eswatini, the Caprivi strip in Namibia, more time in Mozambique, and time in Zambia, Burundi, Somaliland and Djibouti.
 We will finalise closer to the time whether we can travel through parts of northern Ethiopia or through Sudan.
-Subject to the final security situation in these areas we may overfly from Djibouti or Addis Ababa to Cairo to finish the Egyptian section of the trip.
-If much of Northern Ethiopia and Sudan remains out of bounds, we may finish in Cairo around a week to 10 days early, in which case a portion of the Local Payment price would be refunded.
+Subject to the final security situation in these areas we may adjust our time in northern Kenya and Ethiopia and overfly from Djibouti or Addis Ababa to Cairo to finish the Egyptian section of the trip (flight at your cost).

 Highlights